Adebisi Akande

-Akande previously served as the deputy governor of Oyo State from 1982 to 1983 during the Second Nigerian Republic, under Governor Bola Ige, following the resignation of Sunday Afolabi.
+Akande previously served as the Secretary to the State Government and later as the deputy governor of Oyo State from 1982 to 1983 during the Second Nigerian Republic, under Governor Bola Ige, following the resignation of Sunday Afolabi.
+In October 2022, he was conferred with the Nigerian National Honour of Commander of the Order of the Federal Republic (CFR).

 Background

-Chief Adebisi Akande was born in Ila Orangun on 16 January 1939 in what is now the Osun Central Senatorial district.